 Zhangjiajie is still hard to get to, even though we are talking about one of China’s premier tourist attractions.
 Since there are no fast train connections from Hunan’s capital, Changsha, you have to take a regular train or a bus.
 It takes between 4 and 6 hours.
 From Fenghuang 3 hours by bus.
 Both train and bus stations in Zhangjiajie city are close to the cable car station.
 Several buses a day connect the city to Wulingyuan town.
 The town’s station is near the Wujiayu gate, so once in Wulingyuan, you can walk to the park.
 Hire a taxi or organize transport through your hotel to get to any of the two less visited gates.
 Zhangjiajie also has an airport with national and international flights.

 Zhangjiajie National Forest Park is one of those places everyone should have the privilege to visit.
 The place is so overwhelmingly beautiful that photos and words can’t describe it.
 The entire area is huge and difficult to grasp.
 Therefore, choosing well where to stay in Zhangjiajie is essential.

-Our Eden Mountain Village was a fantastic choice.
+Our Whispering Mountains Boutique Hotel was a fantastic choice.
 Thanks to them we were able to soak up Zhangjiajie’s National Park clean air and escape the crowds.
 Perfection and class don’t require marble, pools, nor any bling.
 All you need is genuine Chinese hospitality, a welcoming family, and the kindness and brains of a fantastic host.
 Thanks!